 UPDATE: Rit introduced a new product in 2016 - Rit Dyemore - That is formulated for dyeing synthetic fabrics.

 Each eight-ounce bottle of liquid dye will dye two pounds of fabric and one box of powder is needed for each pound of fabric.
-The fabric should be washed to help remove any manufacturing finishes and any stains should be removed.
+The fabric should be washed first to help remove any manufacturing finishes and any stains should be removed before attempting to dye.
 Fabric dyeing can be done in a sink, bucket, washer or even in the microwave!

 If you want to move beyond simply dyeing fabric a solid color, you can create designs and even create fashion and home accessories.
 Follow package directions carefully and these tips on how to use liquid fabric dye.